Allianz: Italy

 The Allianz Group in Italy is headed by composite insurance company Allianz SpA and it ranks second in terms of premiums written and fifth in terms of assets under management as well as fourth for financial advisors.

 The Italian parent company, Allianz SpA, resulted from the integration, in October 2007, of three former insurance companies: RAS ("Riunione Adriatica di Sicurtà", Assurance Adriatic Reunion), established in Trieste in 1838 and based in Milan (part of the Allianz Group since 1987), Lloyd Adriatico, established in 1836 and based in Trieste (part of the Allianz Group since 1995) and Allianz Subalpina, established in 1928 and based in Turin (formerly a subsidiary of RAS).

 Kenya

-On 25 November 2016, Global insurance leader Allianz opened their new office in Kenya.
-Allianz Kenya's CEO, Demba Sy, officially presented Allianz's new premises, Allianz Plaza from where the company will operate.
-Their Services include life, health, property, accident and credit insurance for businesses and individuals.
-Allianz Kenya focuses on accelerating the growth of organic business while seeking to differentiate the service offering with quality service.
+On 25 November 2016, Allianz opened a new office in Kenya.

-Malaysia
+Luxembourg

-Allianz officially started in Malaysia in 2001 when it became the controlling shareholder of Allianz General Insurance Malaysia Berhad ("AGIM").
-In 2007, the general insurance business of AGIM was transferred to its wholly owned subsidiary, Allianz General Insurance Company (Malaysia) Berhad ("Allianz General").
-Following the completion of the transfer of general insurance business, AGIM changed its name to Allianz Malaysia Berhad ("AMB").
-AMB is an investment holding company that has two wholly owned subsidiaries: Allianz Life Insurance Malaysia Berhad ("Allianz Life") and Allianz General.
+Allianz's subsidiary Allianz Global Partners was fined €283,000 for breaching the country's Anti-Laundering laws.
+The fine was issued in 2022, Allianz appealed but was upheld by the Administrative Court in February.